2022-2023 ESSER III/School Innovation and Improvement Plan

 Katy Richman, Principal

-Bridget Louder, Assistant Principal
+Elizabeth Watson, Assistant Principal

 The Elementary and Secondary School Emergency Relief (ESSER III) is a federal grant which requires that spending be used in specific areas.
 Part of the Fairfax County Public Schools spending plan identifies funding to be used for Unfinished Learning and Student Academic and Social, Emotional, Mental Health (Wellness) Needs.
 Schools have been given funding allocations to support the academic and wellness needs of students.
 Schools are required to create plans in English Language Arts, Mathematics, and Wellness highlighting the strategies they will use to support these areas using their ESSER III funding.
 These strategies are shown below.